|

 "He

-spitter turned away, nobody else answered.
-By and by Perry Mason wrapped the
+The spitter turned away, nobody else answered.
+By and by Perry

-smoking and smuggling prescription drugs, the noon news wafted through the
+miracle “cure” and smuggling prescription cancer medications, the noon news

 "I'm